 Sleep with your head slightly raised.
 It may help to add an extra pillow or prop up the head of your mattress.
 Or elevate the entire head of the bed a few inches.
 This helps prevent fluid from accumulating around your eyes as you sleep.

 Reduce allergy symptoms.
 Avoid allergens when possible.
 Try nonprescription allergy medications.
-Talk to your health care provider about prevention strategies if you develop under-eye reactions due to hair dyes, soaps, cosmetics or other allergens.
+Talk to your healthcare provider about prevention strategies.

-Try the recommended products above and switch all your body care products to Perma-Earth to avoid common allergen triggers!
+Try the recommended products above and switch all your body care products to avoid common allergen triggers!

 Puffy Bags: